Travel Support

 • You must be in active status in your UMD graduate program at the time of the conference at which you will present.

-1. Fill out the Student Travel Support application form.
-(Make a copy of the form here.)
+1. Fill out the Student Request for UMD Graduate Office Travel Support form.
 It's recommended that you submit the application as soon as your presentation has been accepted, but before making travel arrangements.

 Important information about timing